1980 Democratic Party presidential primaries: Primary race

 Kennedy's official announcement was scheduled for early November.
 A television interview with Roger Mudd of CBS a few days before the announcement went badly, however.
 Kennedy gave an "incoherent and repetitive" answer to the question of why he was running, and the polls, which showed him leading the President by 58–25 in August now had him ahead 49–39.
 Meanwhile, U.S. animosity towards the Khomeini régime greatly accelerated after 52 American hostages were taken by a group of Islamist students and militants at the U.S. embassy in Tehran and Carter's approval ratings jumped in the 60-percent range in some polls, due to a "rally ‘round the flag" effect and an appreciation of Carter's calm handling of the crisis.
+Taking advantage of Kennedy's separation from his then-wife Joan, one notable campaign bumper sticker from the 1980 campaign read "Vote Jimmy Carter, Free Joan Kennedy."

 Kennedy was suddenly left far behind.
 Carter beat Kennedy decisively in Iowa and New Hampshire.
 Carter decisively defeated Kennedy everywhere except Massachusetts, until impatience began to build with the President's strategy on Iran.
 When the primaries in New York and Connecticut came around, it was Kennedy who won.

 Momentum built for Ted Kennedy after Carter's attempt to rescue the hostages on April 25 ended in disaster and drew further skepticism towards Carter's leadership ability.
 Nevertheless, Carter was still able to maintain a substantial lead even after Kennedy won the key states of California and New Jersey in June.
 Despite this, Kennedy refused to drop out, and the 1980 Democratic National Convention was one of the nastiest on record.
 On the penultimate day, Kennedy conceded the nomination and called for a more liberal party platform in the Dream Shall Never Die speech, considered by many as the best speech of his career, and one of the best political speeches of the 20th Century.
 On the stage on the final day, Kennedy for the most part ignored Carter.

-As of 2020, Kennedy remains the last challenger to defeat an incumbent in any of his/her party's statewide presidential primary contests.